Skip to main content

 FAQ

 Q: Does this feature affect all offer types?
 A: Yes, this feature works with all offer types including BXGY, BMSM, GWP, Order Discount, and more.
 Q: How does priority work with qualifier reuse?
 A: Priority still applies - higher priority offers are evaluated first.
 The feature only affects whether items can qualify for multiple offers after the priority evaluation.
+Q: What does checked vs unchecked mean now?
+A: Checked means exclude lines already used as qualifiers by another offer.
+Unchecked means allow shared qualifiers.
 Q: Can I enable this for some offers but not others?
 A: Yes, this setting is configured per offer, so you can have different qualifier reuse policies for different offers.
 Q: What’s the performance impact of enabling this feature?
 A: There may be a slight increase in processing time for complex cart scenarios, but it’s generally minimal for most use cases.
 Q: How do I know if this feature is right for my business?
-A: Start with the default setting (disabled) and enable it only if you want to provide more generous promotions while being mindful of the impact on your margins and discount costs.
+A: Start with the default setting (unchecked, shared qualifiers allowed) if you want more generous stacking.
+Check it when you need tighter margin control and stricter qualifier isolation.